 However, the sports betting landscape in Delaware changed in a big way in 2009 when it attempted to expand its laws to allow betting on the outcomes of individual games, not just parlays.

 Delaware Governor Jack Markell worked to push the bill through in 2009, but he did get some heavy pushback.
 The major pro leagues and the NCAA sued Delaware successfully, which meant only parlays on NFL games were allowed.

-However, as we covered earlier, the bill was never formally repealed, which paved teh way for what happened in 2018.
+However, as we covered earlier, the bill was never formally repealed, which paved the way for what happened in 2018.

 2018: Casinos Introduce Full Sports Betting Services